datatrail-jhu/01_chromebookintro/manuscript/05_filestorage.md

 ### File Storage quiz

+{choose-answers:4}
 ?
 When you save an image from the Internet, where is it saved?

+C) Downloads folder in the 'Files' on the Chromebook
+C) Under 'Files' on the Chromebook, in the Downloads folder
+C) Under 'Files' on the Chromebook, in the Downloads directory
+C) Downloads directory in the 'Files' on the Chromebook
-a) It's not saved.
+o) It's not saved.
 There is no local storage on the Chromebook.
-b) Gmail
+o) Gmail
+o) Google Drive
+o) USB Drive
+o) Dropbox
-c) Google Drive
+o) Google Drive

-D) Downloads folder inthe 'Files' on the Chromebook
+{choose-answers:4}
 ?
 When you run out of space on your Chromebook, what can you do to free up space?

-A) Delete files from 'Downloads' folder.
+C) Delete files from 'Downloads' folder.
+C) Get rid of files from 'Downloads' by deleting files.
-b) Nothing.
+o) Nothing.
 Files cannot be deleted.
-c) Move files from Google Drive to Downloads.
+o) Move files from Google Drive to Downloads.
-d) Convert files to larger file formats.
+o) Convert files to larger file formats.
+o) Call Google to get more space.

+{choose-answers:4}
 ?
 When you drag a file from Downloads to Google Drive what happens?

-A) The file is uploaded to Google Drive, which stores files on the internet.
+C) The file is uploaded to Google Drive, which stores files on the Internet.
-b) The file is uploaded to Google Drive, which stores files on your Chromebook.
+o) The file is uploaded to Google Drive, which stores files on your Chromebook.
-c) The file is deleted from Google Drive, which stores files on your Chromebook.
+o) The file is deleted from Google Drive, which stores files on your Chromebook.
-d) The file is moved to the Google Drive folder on your Chromebook.
+o) The file is moved to the Google Drive folder on your Chromebook.
+o) The file is uploaded to Google Drive, which stores files on Dropbox.

 {/quiz}